Item was successfully added to your cart

 Complete insulation of tanks and barrel stores has greatly reduced heat loss and energy use.

-Under vine mulching has utilised winery waste, inhibited weed growth and returned vital carbon to the soil.
+Under vine mulching has utilised winery waste and serves to inhibited weed growth at the same time as returning vital carbon to the soil.
 Winery wastewater is reused in a woodlot planted to native species.
 This woodlot provides a carbon sink for the winery activities, is rehabilitating a salt scald and provides a native habitat.
-Investment in centrifuge and crossflow filtration technology to clarify wine without the use of diatomaceous earth or perlite filter aids has minimized the use of these products and over 150 tonnes of landfill waste.
+Investment in centrifuge and crossflow filtration technology to clarify wine without the use of diatomaceous earth or perlite filter aids has minimized the use of these products and prevented over 150 tonnes of waste goimg to landfill.

 Organic and Biodynamic Viticulture

-Angove Family Winemakers began their journey in Organic viticulture in 2007 and by 2017 all the family-owned vineyards to organic certification.
-The entire 330 hectares of Nanya Vineyard in the Riverland is now fully certified organic, the Warboys Vineyard adjacent to the McLaren Vale Cellar Door is certified organic and biodynamic and the recently acquired Angels Rise vineyard sited above the village of Clarendon in McLaren Vale began conversion to Organic in 2021.
+Angove Family Winemakers began their journey in organic viticulture in 2007.
+The entire 260 hectares of Nanya Vineyard in the Riverland is now fully certified organic, the Warboys Vineyard adjacent to the McLaren Vale Cellar Door is certified organic and biodynamic and the recently acquired Angels Rise Vineyard, sited above the village of Clarendon in McLaren Vale, began conversion to in 2021.

-Angove Family Winemakers is a member of the National Packaging Covenant and has a strong commitment to recycling of all packaging materials including glass, cardboard, paper, plastics and label backings with systems are in place to ensure efficient handling and collection of all items for recycling.
-Introduction of light weight bottles that use 40% less glass and deliver a reduction of CO2 per bottle of more than 15% on certain lines.
+Angove Family Winemakers is a member of the National Packaging Covenant and has a strong commitment to recycling all packaging materials including glass, cardboard, paper, plastics and label backings with systems in place to ensure efficient handling and collection of all items for recycling.
+Light weight bottles that use 40% less glass and deliver a reduction of CO2 per bottle of more than 15% has been introduced in certain lines.

-These actions together with ongoing research and investment we believe place us in a good position to manage our carbon footprint and be sustainable today and into the future.
+These actions together with ongoing research and investment place us in a good position to manage our carbon footprint and be sustainable today and into the future.